 - Quizzes/midterms before week 3: submit ASAP

-- Quizzes/midterms occuring week 3 or later: 5 business days in advance
+- Quizzes/midterms occurring week 3 or later: 1 week in advance

-- Finals held outside of Finals Week: 5 business days in advance
+- Finals held outside of Finals Week: 1 week in advance